Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Human features, realism, skin texture, lighting, and eye rendering.

-👀 Results: ChatGPT looks the most realistic.
-The Gemini image and some of the Midjourney images looks close but a bit too smooth.
+👀 Results: ChatGPT looks the most realistic, but the Midjourney images are quite good, too.
+The Gemini image looks close but a bit too smooth.
 The Substack images definitely look rendered.

 Gemini Imagen 3